scalyr/scalyr-agent-2/docs/monitors/graphite_monitor.md

 # Graphite Monitor

-This agent module acts as a Graphite server, allowing you to import data from Graphite-compatible tools into Scalyr.
+This agent monitor plugin acts as a Graphite server, allowing you to import data from Graphite-compatible tools into Scalyr.

-@class=bg-warning docInfoPanel: An *agent module* is a component of the Scalyr Agent.
-To use a module, simply add it to the ``monitors`` section of the Scalyr Agent configuration file (``/etc/scalyr/agent.json``).
+@class=bg-warning docInfoPanel: An *agent monitor plugin* is a component of the Scalyr Agent.
+To use a plugin, simply add it to the ``monitors`` section of the Scalyr Agent configuration file (``/etc/scalyr/agent.json``).
-For more information, see [Agent Modules](/help/scalyr-agent#modules).
+For more information, see [Agent Plugins](/help/scalyr-agent#plugins).

 ## Sample Configuration

-Here is a simple configuration fragment showing use of the url_monitor module.
+Here is a simple configuration fragment showing use of the url_monitor plugin.
 This sample will record the instance type of the Amazon EC2 server on which the agent is running.

     monitors: [